ofabricio/jsqt/README.md

 ## (is-x)

-These functions test a JSON for the corresponding value and return it if true or an empty context if false.
+These functions test a context for the corresponding value and return the context if true or an empty context if false.

 ```clj
 (is-obj)